Fondo de planta borrosa de tratamiento de cáncer de mecc

 The following factors in a woman's reproductive history increase the length of time her breast tissue is exposed to estrogen and may increase the risk of breast cancer:

-- Early menstruation: Beginning to have menstrual periods before age 12 increases the number of years the breast tissue is exposed to estrogen.
+• Early menstruation: Beginning to have menstrual periods before age 12 increases the number of years the breast tissue is exposed to estrogen.

-- Starting menopause at a later age: The more years a woman menstruates, the longer her breast tissue is exposed to estrogen.
+• Starting menopause at a later age: The more years a woman menstruates, the longer her breast tissue is exposed to estrogen.

-- Older age at birth of first child or never having given birth: Pregnancy lowers a woman’s lifetime number of menstrual cycles.
+• Older age at birth of first child or never having given birth: Pregnancy lowers a woman’s lifetime number of menstrual cycles.
 Breast tissue is exposed to more estrogen for longer periods of time in women who become pregnant for the first time after age 35 or who never become pregnant.

 Taking hormone therapy for symptoms of menopause

 Hormones, such as estrogen and progesterone, can be made into a pill form in a laboratory.
 Estrogen, progestin, or both may be given to replace the estrogen no longer made by the ovaries in postmenopausal women or women who have had their ovaries removed.
-This is called hormone replacement therapy (HRT) or hormone therapy (HT).
+This is called menopausal hormone therapy (MHT) or hormone replacement therapy (HRT).
 Estrogen therapy that began close to the time of menopause is associated with an increased risk of developing breast cancer.
 Estrogen therapy that began at or after menopause is associated with an increased risk of developing endometrial cancer and total cardiovascular disease, especially stroke.
 The risk of breast cancer does not decrease after women stop taking estrogen.
-Combination HT is estrogen combined with progestin.
-This type of MHT increases the risk of breast cancer.
-Studies show that when women stop taking estrogen combined with progestin, the risk of breast cancer decreases.

 Radiation therapy to the breast or chest

 Radiation therapy to the chest for the treatment of cancer increases the risk of breast cancer, starting 10 years after treatment.
-The risk of breast cancer depends on the dose of radiation and the age at which it is given.
+The risk of breast cancer depends on the dose of radiation and the age at which it was given.
 The risk is highest if radiation treatment was used during puberty, when breasts are forming.

 Radiation therapy to treat cancer in one breast does not appear to increase the risk of cancer in the other breast.

-Drinking alcohol
+Beber alcohol

 Drinking alcohol increases the risk of breast cancer.
 The level of risk rises as the amount of alcohol consumed rises.